Table of Contents

 To make MLEM compatible with all devices without publishing a separate version for each MonoGame platform, you have to set up the MlemPlatform class based on the system you're using MLEM.Ui with.
 This has to be done before initializing your UiSystem.

-DesktopGL and WindowsDX using MonoGame:
+DesktopGL and WindowsDX using MonoGame or KNI:

 MlemPlatform.Current = new MlemPlatform.DesktopGl<TextInputEventArgs>((w, c) => w.TextInput += c);